Persie0/ankidroid_for_flutter/README.md

 anki.apiHostSpecVersion()
 ```

-Also, if you know you're not going to use `anki` anymore, then you could do
+If you know you're not going to use `ankiIsolate` anymore, then you should kill the isolate

 ```dart
 anki.killIsolate();